abbieDuan87/Breeze/README.md

 Breeze is a comprehensive mental health management system designed to facilitate interactions between Mental Health Well-being Practitioners (MHWPs) and patients.
 The application provides features like appointment scheduling, mood tracking, journal management, and user-friendly summaries for practitioners and administrators.

-This project is implemented in Python and designed to run as a standalone application.
-It includes an automated package installation process and a data seeding script (`seeder.py`) embedded within `main.py`.
+This project is implemented purely in Python without any third-party libraries, ensuring a seamless and lightweight setup.
+It includes an automated data seeding script (seeder.py) embedded within main.py.

 ---